ThiloU/dotfiles/README.md

 ### Polybar
 To run polybar, execute `~/.config/polybar/launch.sh`
 The GPU module works with the `nvidia-smi` command, so you need a Nvidia GPU to use that module.
-The code for the GPU, CPU, PulseAudio and openWindows modules is located in /.config/polybar/polybar-scripts/.
 You can left-click on the GPU / CPU modules to open nvidia-smi / htop.
 The terminal these commands will get displayed in is alacritty, but this can be changed in the file /.config/polybar/modules.ini.
-The audio manager was made [here](https://github.com/marioortizmanero/polybar-pulseaudio-control) and the openWindows script was originally made [there](https://github.com/tam-carre/polywins).
+The audio manager was made [here](https://github.com/marioortizmanero/polybar-pulseaudio-control) and the openWindows script was originally made [here](https://github.com/tam-carre/polywins).

 ### Picom
 I am using a [custom picom fork](https://github.com/ibhagwan/picom) for dual_kawase blur and rounded window borders.
-You may have to recompile it, but there is a precompiled binary in the ./picom folder.
+You have to compile it yourself and  replace the precompiled binary in the ./picom folder.
 Execute it using `~/.config/picom/ibhagwan-picom/picom --experimental-backends --xrender-sync-fence`.

 ### AwesomeWM